-NewNetSuite 2025.2 — What's new
+NewNetSuite 2026.1 — What's new

-10 min read
+···18 min read

-If you've stumbled onto this page, you're probably trying to understand whether NetSuite is relevant to your business.
+If you've stumbled onto this page, you're probably trying to understand whether Oracle NetSuite is relevant to your business.
 The short answer: if you're a mid-market company — roughly $10M to $500M in revenue — and you're struggling with disconnected systems, manual reconciliation, or tools you've outgrown, NetSuite is worth understanding.

 NetSuite is a cloud-based ERP platform.
 ERP stands for Enterprise Resource Planning, which is a category name that obscures more than it explains.
 What it actually means: NetSuite is a unified system that handles your core business operations — financial management, supply chain management, resource management, cash management, orders, customers, and (optionally) eCommerce and HR — all in one database.